ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 # let u = [ `Apple; `Pear ]
 ```

-An closed variant may also have a lower bound.
+A closed variant may also have a lower bound.
 ```ocaml
 # let is_red = function `Clubs -> false | `Diamonds -> true | `Hearts -> true | `Spades -> false;;
 val is_red : [< `Clubs | `Diamonds | `Hearts | `Spades ] -> bool = <fun>